-When looking for a home in New York City, you might find that your budget limits the available choices to either a studio or a one-bedroom apartment.
+When looking for a home in New York City, you might find that your budget limits the available choices to a studio or a one-bedroom apartment.
 These homes tend to make up the bulk of affordable listings (especially in Manhattan).
-But despite their apparent size, either one has all the essentials needed to live comfortably for both solo buyers and couples.
-While they do share some similarities, there are also some differences between the two.
+But despite their apparent size, either one has all the essentials needed to live comfortably for solo buyers and couples.
+While they share some similarities, there are also some differences between them.

 Before beginning your search for an NYC apartment, it is essential to understand these differences.
 Only then will you be able to make an informed decision about which apartment is suitable for you?

 What is a Studio Apartment?What is a Studio Apartment?

 A studio apartment can be defined as any dwelling with a single room.
 The living room, dining area, kitchen, and bedroom are all in one open-space area, with no dividers.
 Fortunately, this doesn’t include the bathroom, which is kept separate thanks to mandated U.S. housing laws.
 In terms of size, studio apartments vary as there is no standard they must abide by.
 On average, most studios are between 400 and 600 square feet.